 Vehicle and Heavy Equipment Incidents

-Another common cause of construction accidents in Scranton is incidents involving vehicles and heavy equipment.
-Such incidents often result from operator error or equipment malfunction, leading to severe injuries or even fatalities.
+Another common cause of construction accidents in Scranton is vehicle and heavy equipment incidents.
+Such incidents often result from:

 Common equipment malfunctions involve using defective equipment and tools such as nail guns, sanders, saws, drills, and pumps.
-There are also issues related to electrical systems, hydraulics, lubrication, undercarriage, thermal components, and materials suffering corrosion and fatigue.
+There are also issues related to electrical systems, hydraulics, lubrication, undercarriage, thermal components, and materials that are corroding and fatiguing.
 These malfunctions can lead to burns, slips or trips, injuries in different body parts, and falls.

 Trench Collapses

 The potential for trench collapses represents a particularly perilous aspect of construction accidents.
-These collapses often result from inadequate safety precautions or improper excavation techniques, leading to catastrophic injuries or even fatalities.
+These collapses often result from inadequate safety precautions or improper excavation techniques, leading to catastrophic injuries or even fatalities requiring the assistance of a Scranton wrongful death lawyer.
 In Scranton, regulations are in place to prevent such accidents.
-Protective systems are required for five feet deep or more trenches, unless the trench is in stable rock.
+Protective systems are required for trenches five feet deep or more, unless the trench is in stable rock.

 Despite this, trench collapses occur quite often, leading to serious injuries such as asphyxiation, crushing injuries, internal organ damage, and traumatic brain injury (TBI).
 In 2022 alone, there were 39 reported deaths nationally in trenching and excavation work, underscoring the risks and impact of these accidents.